bxparks/AceSegment/docs/tm1637/capacitor_removal.md

 The capacitors for `CLK` and `DIO` lines are 10 nF, which is about 50-100X larger than they should be.
-It causes the RC time constant to be about 100 microseconds, which forces the `delayMicros` parameter in `SimpleTmiInterface` and the `DELAY_MICROS` parameter in `SimpleTmiFastInterface` to be 100 microseconds.
+It causes the RC time constant to be about 100 microseconds, which forces the `delayMicros` parameter in `SimpleTmi1637Interface` and the `DELAY_MICROS` parameter in `SimpleTmi1637FastInterface` to be 100 microseconds.
 According to the TM1637 datasheet, the controller chip has a maximum clock frequency of 500 kHz (50% duty cycle), which implies a theoretical `DELAY_MICROS` of 1 microsecond.

 The actual minimum value for the `delayMicroseconds()` function might be as low as 0 for several reasons: